wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 <a target="_blank" href="https://github.com/mybatis/jpetstore-6/releases">release zip file</a>,
 use a Git client, as the <a target="_blank" href="https://github.com/mybatis/jpetstore-6/blob/master/README.md">readme</a> recommends.

-TODO: Create a bootstrap script that does the following:
+TODO: Create a Docker image for this.

+The script does the following:

 0. Create a folder to hold.
 I prefer to have a container folder (jpetstore) because there are multiple repositories: